bensutherland/fasta_SNP_extraction/README.md

 Warning: this pipeline is provided as is, without any guarantee of usefulness.

 All scripts are to be run from the main folder.
-Below is a general overview of the workflow:
+General overview:
+0. Prepare input data (project-specific)
+1) BLAST search the genome
+2) Identify target range
+3) Obtain target range
+4) Rename amplicons
+5) Reverse complement necessary amplicons
+6) Select specific amplicons

 ![](00_archive/tpac_workflow_2018-04-25.png)